hclsaran/codereview/README.md

 #Development sections
 This section would include

-Welcoem to the world of Git PR
+Welcome to the world of Git PR